yu-lab-vt/AQuA/README.md

 1. Double click `aqua_batch.m` file.
 2. Set the folder path 'p0', and for each target dataset, set the parameters in AQuA/cfg/parameters_for_batch.csv.
 Each dataset is corresponding to one parameter setting.
 3. Run the file.
-4. The output files will be saved in a subfolder of 'p0'.
+4. The output files will be saved in subfolders of 'p0'.

 ## Fiji plugin